HTTP Poller

 • After configuring source connection parameters, configure the input data to define the schema and the key parameters.

-• Both the URL parameters and Custom headers parameters can use analytic global variables for scheduling recurring big data analysis.
-When analytics run, these global variables are converted into epoch time (milliseconds since January 1, 1970 UTC).
-The following outlines the available analytic variables and the time they represent.
+• Both the URL parameters and Custom headers parameters support analytic global variables for scheduling recurring big data analysis.
+By default, these global variables are converted to epoch time (milliseconds since January 1, 1970 UTC).
+The following are the available analytic variables and the time they represent.

 • The HTTP Poller source supports authentication using OAuth 2.0 for HTTP endpoints that follow the Client Credentials or Password grant types.
 These OAuth grant types follow a pattern that includes the configuration of an HTTP request to fetch an access token.
 These are in addition to the data request that is typically configured as part of any HTTP Poller source type.